 During this unusual and unpredictable time in our lives, I so look forward to our Friday mindfulness sessions at 12:30 p.m.
 It is my time that I can count on to bring calm and lightness.
 I also enjoy the camaraderie of so many friends that I don’t see in person anymore.
 I turn off my phone, close the door and relax.

 An Internet search will quickly yield a selection of mindfulness offerings.
 A growing number of law schools and legal organizations are presently making them available to a larger audience.
 Some involve some sort of fee or membership.
-You can visit this webpage to see a listing of online meditations.

 Perhaps one of the most compelling aspects of lawyers coming together to practice mindfulness is that the nature of interaction is so different than in other settings.
 There is a respectful quiet, a letting go of ego and rightness, a shared interest in connecting at a level that doesn’t require words.
 A period of time to be together without needing to be anything.
 Yet — without each other we’d be sitting at our desk alone looking at our reflection on the screen.
 Justice Sandra Day O’Connor reminds us that:

 We don’t accomplish anything in this world alone… and whatever happens is the result of the whole tapestry of one’s life and all the weavings of individual threads from one to another that creates something.

 Wherever you live, whatever your circumstance, and whatever other forms of focus, connection, and wellbeing you may explore in your life, an accessible avenue for the cultivation of these important qualities has become available to many through online mindfulness groups, one perhaps that may prove to be of merit for you.

 If you have a question about mindfulness and integrating it into the practice of law that you would like answered in this column, send it to [email protected].